-Your computer has an IEEE 1394a port on the computer for connecting 1394 devices.
+Your computer has a mini IEEE 1394a port for connecting IEEE 1394 devices.

 IEEE 1394a is the next-generation serial bus standard, featuring high-speed data transfer, multi-channel communication link, and "Hot Plug" connectivity.
 It allows connection of up to 63 devices.
 The applications include not only computer peripheral devices such as scanner, printer and high-quality CCD, but also consumer electronic equipment such as DVCAM and VCR.